 Check it out, I think it is quite interesting – if I do say so myself.

 Join the 1500 others already subscribed to our blog via email: Social media and ROI: The bottom line

 The book discusses a variety of topics in a systematic way, starting with strategic matters, such as setting goals so they can be measured, and ends with case studies illustrating how to conduct a social media audit.

 All of which is very necessary, as this slide from a National Public Radio test on Facebook illustrates.
 People are inundated with status updates and messages, so they fail to properly digest the content.
-Here the Social Media Audit can help improve resonance before it is too late (click on image for more information about the NPR Facebook test that thousands failed).
+Here the Social Media Audit can help improve resonance before it is too late.

 The book offers readers a variety of checklists, forms and tools to help evaluate the current situation.
 Taking an inventory gives one a baseline.
 In turn, such information provides one with the opportunity better allocate resources, leading to a bigger bang for your buck.